 Marks & Spencer: Listen to your customers and care for your carriers!

 As one of the most well-known retailers in the world, Marks & Spencer operates a super-brand that needs to be nursed continuously, by putting the customer at the heart of everything they do.
-At #NDC17, Clothing and Home Logistics Manager James Doyle shared insights on how to do this.
+At #NDC17 powered by Consignor, Clothing and Home Logistics Manager James Doyle shared insights on how to do this.

 Marks & Spencer has a heritage dating back to the 1880s and the UK-based company has been a traditional department store retailer with 979 stores in the UK and 454 internationally.
 However, recently the company has moved towards a position as a true omnichannel retailer with an online department store offering anything from apparel to home supplies, food and flowers.